HeardLibrary/twine-for-wikicite/DEMO_Chapter_3_Setting_up_your_Wikidata_account.md

 DEMO: SETTING UP A WIKIDATA ACCOUNT [3rd lesson – Follows intro to linked data]

+SHOW HOW TO SET YOUR LANGUAGE

+At the top center of every of every Wikidata page, the current language is displayed.
+You can change your display language by clicking here.

+SHOW HOW TO SET UP AN ACCOUNT

 To start your account, click the &quot;Log in&quot; tab in the upper right of any Wikidata page.
 Look to the bottom of the page and click the &quot;Join Wikidata&quot; button.

 Choose a username --- you can use your name or a nickname.
 Choose a password.